L00187850/Dissertation/README.md

 &nbsp;- "verify checkov functionality.bat" = This command verifies if checkov is installed before proceeding.

+&nbsp;- "obtain-jenkins-password.bat" This command gets the initial admin password for jenkins within docker.

 &nbsp;- "Remediation Loop Logs.zip" = Text files displaying logs obtained per Jenkins build.
 Each log displays the progress from the previous iteration.